hohiemer/CaptainsLog/README.md

 # Captain's Log

-A simple script that uses Spotipy to maintain a song-a-day playlist.
+Use Spotipy to maintain a (somewhat) random song-a-day playlist.